 I don’t recommend over-dependence on PayPal though.
 In case your freelancing website can pay via Payoneer, opt for it instead.
 For example, Upwork and Freelancer allow direct Payoneer withdrawals.
 You can also receive money through Skrill which works perfectly in Kenya.

-If you have private clients, you can ask them to pay you via check, bank transfer or they can even directly load your Payoneer card.
+If you have private clients, you can ask them to pay you via check, bank transfer or they can even directly load your Payoneer account.

 When used properly, PayPal is a great payment platform that will make online payments easy and convenient for you.
 As said above, there is no other post like this in Kenya with all this info.
 Please share this post with all your friends via the social sharing buttons above.
 You may save someone from PayPal limitation or useless trips to the bank for no reason.